AFTER 65 years in operation, the New Oakleigh coal mine in Rosewood is to close.

 The Oakleigh Colliery company began in 1948 when the Rule family acquired the mine, which started as a pick and shovel operation.

-New Hope bought the Oakleigh mine from then owners Sumitomo Coal in 1999 when the declining export market and burgeoning Australian dollar increased pressure on local mining operations.
+New Hope bought the Oakleigh mine from the Rule family and partners in 1999 when the declining export market and burgeoning Australian dollar increased pressure on local mining operations.

 New Hope had planned to close New Oakleigh sooner but the high price fetched by coal in recent years prolonged the operation's cost-effectiveness.